TeemuKoivisto/react-seo-meta-tags/README.md

 The API for the properties is still in flux.
 For a general page, provide just the website property.
 This should also the add og:title and twitter:title although probably redundantly.
 Always remember to add the title of the page, it's used also to render a `<title>` tag so be aware!

 For a blog post, provide all the blogPost's properties.
 I know it's a bit of work, but this way you'll avoid any complaints from SEO validation tools such as https://search.google.com/structured-data/testing-tool.
 For facebook and twitter you can customize the image sizes or titles as they appear when the post is shared.
-There's still a lot of tags missing from them both, that I have not added but which could be useful for use-cases different than mine.
+There's still a lot of tags missing from them both that I have not added but which could be useful for use-cases different than mine.
 If something's missing that you'd very much want, please create an issue or PR.

 # API